yrfandrew/editorjs-underline/README.md

 ## Output data

-Marked text will be wrapped with a `mark` tag with an `cdx-marker` class.
+Marked text will be wrapped with a `span` tag with an `cdx-underline` class.

 ```json
 {